7 of the best European cities for families

 Florence with kids

-When we return in a few weeks we’ll be taking a family-friendly guided tour, including a treasure hunt around the Uffizi, which I think the girls will love.
 If you’re a fan of Italian food, it’s also possible to tour the city’s markets and learn how the very best gelato is made here.
-Here’s the Florence gelato and sightseeing tour I went on last time I was in the city.
+Here’s the Florence gelato and sightseeing tour I went on last time I was in the city solo.

 Visiting Lisbon with children